UGC Overwatch League Rules

 - Scheduling: Teams will be scheduled via the Swiss-system based on the following variables: a) Wins, b) Games played, c) Losses, d) Points against, e) Points for, f) Points differential and g) Skill rating.

-- Default match nights: will be Wednesdays for NA Gold Division, Thursdays for NA Silver, NA Steel & EU Steel and Fridays for South America.
+- Default match nights: Wednesdays for NA Gold Division, Thursdays for NA Silver, NA Steel & EU Steel and Fridays for South America.

 (1.2) Division placement